Project: Tekopora Beneficiaries Empowered to Ensure Social Accountability Project

 Executing Agency: Centro de Información y Recursos para el Desarrollo (CIRD)

-Grant Amount: US$ 600,000
+Grant Amount: $ 600,000

-Closing Date: October, 2019
+Closing Date: October 2019

 Against this background, the government has taken measures to lift people from extreme poverty and spread the benefits of economic growth across the population.
 One of the major policies in this area is the use of conditional cash transfers (CCTs).
 Tekoporã, the country’s largest CCT program, has been launched in 2005 with the objective of improving health, education, and nutritional outcomes of extreme poor households by offsetting costs with monetary transfers and introducing interventions to raise awareness on these areas.
 The program targets around 90,000 households and plans to expand coverage to 200,000 households over the next four years.
 However, the program suffers from weaknesses that undermine its effectiveness.
 These include: poor coordination between implementing agencies and local supervisors, weak mechanisms for identifying beneficiaries, unreliable data an information on beneficiaries, and documenting the results attained, among others.